pulpfreepress/Makefile/README.md

 ## Add Menu Text

-To add menu text append two hash tags to the end of each target line followed by a space and then the menu description text.
+To add menu text append two hash tags to the end of each target line followed by a space followed by the menu description text.

 **Example:**